Symmetric Mahler's conjecture for the volume product in the three dimensional case: Introduction

 There is another question when $K \in \K^n$ is not necessarily assumed to be centrally symmetric.

 \begin{conjecture}[Non-symmetric Mahler's conjecture] Any $K \in \K^n$ satisfies that

 \end{conjecture}

 This was proved by Mahler for $n=2$ (see \cite{Ma0}).
 The alternative proof of Mahler's result by Meyer \cite{Me} is notable.
 Indeed, we were able to extract an important idea for attacking to the three dimensional symmetric case from \cite{Me}.
-We first improve and simplify the idea and adapt it to the symmetric case (see Section \ref{sec:2}).
-This method is applicable to not only the two dimensional case but also the three dimensional case.
+The idea, which is sketched in Section 1.3, improves the method of \cite{Me2} for unconditional bodies.
 Note that non-symmetric Mahler's conjecture remains open for $n \geq 3$, see e.g., \cite{BF}, \cite{FMZ}, \cite{KR}, \cite{RSW}.